pyshopml/archived-jobs-frontend/README.md

 # JobsFrontend

+### Installing Dependencies

+You first need to install the dependencies.

+Run `npm install`.

+Npm will automatically install all dependencies.

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding